dsouths/happypharmacy/README.md

   - filter feature so that I can filter the products.
   - have a search feature so that I can search the database of products.
   - leave a review on the product so that I can give feedback.
-  - have a review edit button so that I can ammend my mistakes.
+  - have a review edit button so that I can amend my mistakes.
   - have a review delete button so that I can delete a review.
   - want a shopping bag so that I can add prodcts to it.
   - want an edit bag/delete item button so that I can edit/delete quantity in my shopping bag.